Resources for Undergraduate Students

 Students attending institutions receiving less than $15 million federal support for science and engineering may also be selected to receive travel funding and lodging to attend the 3-day Undergraduate Education Program.

 Pfizer SOT Undergraduate Student Travel Award

-Undergraduate students who submit abstracts for presentation at the meeting can apply for this award.
-Abstract deadline has been extended to October 16—see Abstract Submission.
+Undergraduate students who submitted abstracts for presentation at the meeting can apply for this award.
+Abstract deadline is October 7—see Abstract Submission.
 Up to ten awardees receive travel support, registration for the SOT Annual Meeting, and special recognition from Pfizer.

 Please note: Use Adobe Reader to download and complete the form to send to SOT.
 If you are not able to save the completed fillable pdf, you can save the file by selecting a print option that allows you to save an image of the file, such as a pdf (if you have the full Adobe Acrobat program) or the “document image writer” print option.

 This special program at the SOT Annual Meeting is hosted by the Committee for Diversity Initiatives.
 The full program from Saturday before the meeting starts through Monday is for students selected for Minority and Undergraduate Travel Awards.
 Any undergraduate student registering for the SOT Annual Meeting can sign up on the meeting registration form for the Sunday portion of the Program until all places are filled.
 This Sunday program includes introductory toxicology lectures, special sessions to learn more about applying for graduate school and being successful in graduate school, and the opportunity to meet one-on-one with directors of academic toxicology programs.